 The concepts of parging and stucco are similar, but the uses are different, and the applications of both are best left in the hands of professionals.

 Wondering about other ways you can beautify and protect your Edmonton home?
 Feel free to contact us with any questions.
-Follow along with us on Twitter, Google+ and Facebook.
+Follow along with us on Twitter, YouTube and Facebook.
 We’ve got the tips and tricks you need, all year round!